Skip to main content

 Once connected with a representative, a PlayVS Admin will be sent to your match lobby chat to confirm the information submitted and address the situation.
 All disputes are addressed on a case-by-case basis, and rulings may require a restart, reschedule, or a loss for the game, set, or match.

-If a single team’s connection issues persist throughout the season, matches may be resolved at League Officials discretion to ensure the season continues to move forward.
+If a single team’s connection issues persist throughout the season, matches may be resolved at the League Officials’ discretion to ensure the season continues to move forward.

 3. Match Process